-The student's course of study is designed to be tailored to individuals needs with the selection of 2-4 electives (beyond the required courses in the first year)-to meet the requirements for the MSCE degree and satisfy grant-funding requirements.
+The student's course of study can be tailored to individuals' needs through the appropriate selection of 2-4 electives (beyond the required courses)-that meet the requirements for the MSCE degree and satisfy grantfunding requirements.
 Electives can be taken in any semester they are offered starting in the spring or summer of the first year.
 Students should choose elective courses based on special interest areas and/or the desire for additional course work in research methods and biostatistics, or other related fields.
-Note, not all elective courses are offered every year, and some may be cancelled if there is insufficient interest in a year.
+Note that not all elective courses are offered every year, and some may be cancelled if there is insufficient interest in a year.
 Therefore, it is important that students develop a plan with their mentors and discuss the timing with the CCEB Educational Programs Office as they develop their thesis protocol.
-Students should list proposed electives on their Individual Development Plan (IDP) which they are required to submit annually.
+Students are required to document their list of proposed electives on their Individual Development Plan (IDP), which they are required to submit annually.
 It is understood that elective choices may change over time; students are advised to check with the CCEB Educational Programs Office to confirm scheduling.
-For students on training grants, an area of focus may be required including one or more electives, but in general, the decision about which courses to take should be made based on the student's interests and needs for the thesis and future research plans.
+For students on training grants, an area of focus may be required including one or more electives, but in general, the decision about which courses to take should be made based on the student's interests, needs for the thesis, and future research plans.
 Students should discuss the range of course options for fulfilling their elective requirements for the MSCE degree with their mentor.
 Students may choose to focus their elective training in a specific area of interest, such as clinical trials, genetics and pharmacoepidemiology.